tjcorr/tf-pipeline-demo/README.md

 5. **Activate the Workflows**

     In each workflow file uncomment the top trigger section to enable the workflows to run automatically.

-## Additional Resources

-Additional information on how to use GitHub Actions to deploy AKS can be found on the [Azure Architecture Center](...). `TODO`: add the link